Skip to content

 • Continuous snapshot of tabs, panes, layout, and working directories to ~/.quil/workspace.json.

 • Ghost buffers render the last 500 lines of each pane instantly while shells re-initialise.
+Large buffers are sent in 8 KB chunks with 2 ms yield between each to prevent input starvation.

 • Pane split tree is serialised to JSON and restored on reconnect — same horizontal/vertical nesting, same ratios.